adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » I cannot give you the formula for success, but I can give you the formula for failure: which is: Try to please everybody. - Herbert Bayard Swope</code></pre>
+<pre><code>1 » Be not angry that you cannot make others as you wish them to be, since you cannot make yourself as you wish to be. - Thomas à Kempis</code></pre>
-<pre><code>2 » The greatest way to live with honor in this world is to be what we pretend to be. - Socrates</code></pre>
+<pre><code>2 » Always tell the truth.
+That way, you don't have to remember what you said. - Mark Twain</code></pre>
-<pre><code>3 » For beautiful eyes, look for the good in others; for beautiful lips, speak only words of kindness; and for poise, walk with the knowledge that you are never alone. - Audrey Hepburn</code></pre>
+<pre><code>3 » The industrial landscape is already littered with remains of once successful companies that could not adapt their strategic vision to altered conditions of competition. - Ralph Abernathy</code></pre>
 </details>

 <!--END_SECTION:waka-->